wararaki718/scrapbox2/ml_sample/lightgbm_learning_to_rank/ReadMe.md

-# Learning-to-rank by lightGBM on Apache Spark
+# Learning-to-rank by lightGBM on Python

 ## download dataset